 We carry out our duties in a fair, equitable and consistent manner.
-While inspectors are expected to exercise judgement in individual cases, we have arrangements in place to promote consistency, including effective arrangements for liaison with other Authorities and Enforcement bodies using the 'Home Authority' principle operated by the Local Authorities Co-ordinators of Regulatory Services (LACORS).
+While officers are expected to exercise judgement in individual cases, we have arrangements in place to promote consistency, including effective arrangements for liaison with other Authorities and Enforcement bodies.